logicmonitor/lm-cloud-resource-inventory/README.md

 In order to minimize setup requirements, and for purposes of expediency, LogicMonitor recommends execution of the scripts in the relevant cloud provider CLI.

-For users with advanced cloud experience, the scripts can also be executed from a local workstation with the AWS or Azure CLIs installed.
+For users with advanced cloud experience, the scripts can also be executed from a local workstation with the AWS or Azure pre-reqs installed.

 ## Requirements